 Registration: Conference registration is available through a U of Oregon ecommerce platform.
-Please be sure to update your membership in the SEA.
+Please be sure also to update your membership in the SEA.
 As in the past, membership is required for conference registrants.
 To join or renew your membership in the SEA visit this site managed by the University of North Carolina Press, publisher of the society’s affiliated journal, Early American Literature.

 Alternatively, one can fly to Portland (PDX) and reach Eugene by Amtrak train or by bus.
 Least expensive is the Bolt bus service, which departs downtown Portland for Eugene twice a day for $15 one way.

 Be aware that to fly back to the Eastern Time Zone and reach your destination by late afternoon requires taking a red-eye or leaving early on Sunday or Monday morning.
 There are departing flights to Portland, Denver, Seattle, San Francisco and Los Angeles between 5 and 8 am.

 Conference sessions on Friday and Saturday will be held at the Hilton Eugene.
 On Thursday, February 28th we will be meeting at the Erb Memorial Union on the UO Campus.
 To reach campus from the Hilton one has the option of a half-hour walk of 1.4 miles, or a bus ride on Eugene’s state-of-the-art EMX bus service (route shown on map below).
-A Hilton shuttle may also be available to transport SEA participants in the morning and evening of February 28th.
+School buses will transport SEA participants in the morning and evening of February 28th.

-Lodging: The conference hotel, the hotel formerly known as the Hilton Eugene, was recently sold and will be rebranded next spring.
+Lodging: The conference hotel, the hotel formerly known as the Hilton Eugene, was recently sold and will be rebranded in mid-2019.
 Our conference occurs during an interim period during which it will be known as the Hotel Eugene.
-Room reservations for after January 1, 2019 cannot be made using Hilton’s phone banks or website, and.
-SEA members will need to call the Hotel Eugene directly at 541-342-2000 and speak with the staff.
+Room reservations cannot be made using Hilton’s phone banks or website, and SEA members will need to call the Hotel Eugene directly at 541-342-2000 and ask for the SEA conference room block.
 The room block rate is $139/night, and the conference rate expires on February 5th.

 Two additional room blocks have been reserved for SEA members.
 One is at the Phoenix Inn motel, located at the corner of Alder St. and Franklin Blvd, roughly mid-way between the two conference sites.
 Call 541-344-0001 and ask for the code OSEA.
 As of January 3rd the on-line booking is no longer available for our room block.
-The rate at the Phoenix Inn is $109/night but it is a much smaller hotel so call early.
-The second is at the Home2Suites (a Hilton affiliate), which you will find on the left edge of the map just south of the Eugene Public Library.
+The rate at the Phoenix Inn is $109/night and the room block expires on January 27th.
+The third room block is at the Home2Suites (a Hilton affiliate), which you will find on the left edge of the map just south of the Eugene Public Library.
 The rate there is $135/night and includes breakfast.
 Reserve there through this Home2Suites booking link or by calling 541-342-3000 and asking for the Society of Early Americanists block, which will expire on January 30th.